 Begin by taking the tops and placing them in a stockpot.
 Pour enough water to cover and turn the heat up until it reaches a boil.

-I added 4 cups of strawberry tops, 3 cups of sugar, and 3 cups of water.
+I added 4 cups of the tops off of fresh strawberries, 3 cups of sugar, and 3 cups of water.
 Let it come to a boil and boil for about 10-12 minutes.
 Then, turn the heat down to low and let it simmer for about 20 minutes.

-When it has finished simmering, strain the strawberry tops from the juice.
+When it has finished simmering, strain the strawberry tops from the juice using a fine mesh strainer.

 CANNING STRAWBERRY SYRUP